ComScore

 14. Jalapeño Peppers

-Characteristics: The jalapeño pepper is a Mexican chile that’s plucked from the vine when still green (although it will turn red as it ripens).
+• Characteristics of jalapeño peppers: The jalapeño pepper is a Mexican chile that’s plucked from the vine when still green (although it will turn red as it ripens).
 Commonly used in salsas, they’re spicy but not too spicy, with a subtle fruity flavor.
-(It also happens to be great for livening up mac and cheese, in our opinion.)
+(It also happens to be great for livening up mac and cheese, in my opinion.)

 Manex Catalapiedra/Getty Images